The return of Mao: a new threat to China’s politics

 It is an uncomfortable and, to some, unfathomable fact that the rise of the neo-Maoist movement and Mao’s soaring popularity actually predate President Xi’s tenure and his attempts to lionise the dictator.
 Mao’s ideas fell out of favour almost immediately after his death.
 As recently as a decade ago, most educated people thought of him as an embarrassing anachronism at best.

 A few nouveau-riche people with grudges to bear have worked tirelessly to vilify Mao.
-The garish aspects of modern Chinese society…this hideous mess could not have been when Mao was alive!
+The garish aspects of modern Chinese soci … …this hideous mess could not have been when Mao was alive!

 But in 2003, several of the most influential neo-Maoist websites in China were established, just two years after the Communist party formally allowed capitalists to join its ranks.
 Today these sites have tens of millions of visitors and the most public advocates of neo-Maoism attract millions of followers on social media.